AudixAI/eliza-jsdoc/packages/plugin-multiversx/README-automated.md

 ```

 ### 4. Verification Steps:
-- Ensure you see ["✓ Registering action: <plugin actions>"] in the console to verify successful integration.
+- Ensure you see ["✓ Registering action: SEND_TOKEN"] in the console to verify successful integration.

 ## Configuration
 # Configuration Documentation